 Avoid feeding iceberg lettuce, as it contains virtually no nutrients and can cause diarrhea more easily than other varieties.

-However, feeding lettuce every day is not going to cause any problems for your guinea pig.
+However, feeding lettuce every day is not likely to cause any problems for your guinea pig.
+It is low in calories, sugar, fat, and calcium.

-Lettuce can cause diarrhea if fed in large amounts, but this is generally not an issue.
+Lettuce can cause diarrhea if fed in large amounts, but this is generally not an issue when fed in reasonable amounts.
 One leaf of lettuce per day is a good amount to feed.
 Most guinea pigs love lettuce, and it makes a great treat, especially for hand feeding and bonding time.

 Cucumber is low in calcium and sugar, making it safe to feed multiple times a week.
 However, it is low in Vitamin C, so cucumber should not make up a big portion of your guinea pig’s daily veggies.